Microsoft campus: Transportation

 The campus is served by Seattle-area buses operated by Sound Transit and King County Metro that serve stops on State Route 520 and a central hub at Redmond Technology station.
 The RapidRide B Line also runs through the campus, connecting to downtown Bellevue and Redmond.
-The Overlake Transit Center opened in 2002 and was replaced by the new Redmond Technology station, which opened April 27, 2024, to serve Link light rail trains on the 2 Line.
+The Overlake Transit Center opened in 2002 and was replaced by the new Redmond Technology station, which opened on April 27, 2024, to serve Link light rail trains on the 2 Line.

 For employees, Microsoft also operates a private commuter bus service called Connector that provides express service from the Redmond campus to neighborhoods in Seattle, the Eastside, and Snohomish County.
 The company also runs a shuttle bus service, called the "Shuttle Connect", between buildings on the campus.
 Microsoft had proposed its own bus service as early as 1998 to augment existing public transit routes that serve the campus.
 The service launched in September 2007 and grew into a network of 19 routes within two years; the buses have on-board Wi-Fi and are operated by MV Transportation.
-The shuttles were targeted in early 2014 as a symbol of gentrification in similar fashion to the San Francisco tech bus protests that same year.
+The shuttles were targeted in early 2014 as a symbol of gentrification in a similar fashion to the San Francisco tech bus protests that same year.
 The Connector system is allowed to use King County Metro bus stops in Seattle as part of a permit system for corporate shuttles established by the city government in 2017.